 In between vertebrae are spinal discs, which cushion the joints of the spine and provide support.
 Discs in the lumbar region of the spine are most likely to herniate or degenerate, which can cause pain in the lower back, or radiating pain to the legs and feet.

 The spinal cord travels from the base of the skull to the joint at T12-L1, where the thoracic spine meets the lumbar spine.
-At this segment, nerve roots branch out from the spinal cord, forming the cauda equina.
+At this segment, nerve roots branch out from the spinal cord, running from the lower back through the back of the leg, and down to the toes.

 Some lower back conditions may compress these nerve roots, resulting in pain that radiates to the lower extremities, known as radiculopathy.